Bachelor’s to Master’s in Occupational Therapy

 sequential semesters with a laboratory each semester.

-On the two-year track, students must complete the following two pre-professional courses prior to the start of the junior year: (1) Human Anatomy with a laboratory, and (2) Developmental Psychology (must cover the lifespan).
-Students must also complete all of the occupational therapy pre-professional courses, as well as all USC general education courses, prior to the start of the senior year.
+Students must complete the following two pre-professional courses prior to the start of the junior year: (1) Human Anatomy with a laboratory, and (2) Developmental Psychology (must cover the lifespan).
+Students must also complete Human Physiology prior to spring of the junior year, and the rest of the occupational therapy pre-professional courses, as well as all USC general education courses, prior to the start of the senior year.